Step 4: Full View

 Should the Board treat Engineer A's misleading resume as a single misrepresentation violation against Employer Y, or as two analytically distinct violations, one against Employer Y under Section II.5.a and one against the five co-designers under Section III.10.a?

-Recognize Two Independent Ethical Violations Board's choice Treat Engineer A's misleading resume as constituting two analytically distinct violations, a misrepresentation against Employer Y under Section II.5.a and an independent failure to give credit where credit is due to the five co-designers under Section III.10.a, each grounded in separate Code provisions protecting different interests.
+O1 Treat Engineer A's misleading resume as constituting two analytically distinct violations, a misrepresentation against Employer Y under Section II.5.a and an independent failure to give credit where credit is due to the five co-designers under Section III.10.a, each grounded in separate Code provisions protecting different interests.
+Board's choice

 The Intellectual Integrity in Authorship principle and Section III.10.a's obligation to give credit where credit is due independently condemn the erasure of co-designers' contributions regardless of whether any employer is deceived.
 The employer-protection rationale under Section II.5.a focuses on Employer Y's right to make an informed hiring decision.
 The Co-Designer Credit Omission Prohibition requires acknowledging co-equal team members when listing jointly designed products.
 These two principles are mutually reinforcing, both are violated by the same act, but they protect different and independently cognizable interests.